- Last Updated: 26 April 2022

 Write off of a loan from a director

-Where a director makes a loan to a company that is written off a number of different tax consequences may well apply: see Close Company Loans Toolkit.
+Where a director makes a loan to a company that is written off a number of different tax consequences may well apply.

-These affect new loans and repayments made on or after 20 March 2013 and are covered in detail in our Close Company Loan Toolkit.
+These affect loans and repayments made on or after 20 March 2013 and are covered in detail in our Close Company Loan Toolkit

 Do you need assistance with a tax or accounting issue?